Easy Woodworking Projects for Seniors

 Safety equipment and procedures

 As with any project involving tools or dust, safety is an important consideration.
 While beginner woodworking projects don’t usually require the use of heavy-duty power tools, it’s still important to take proper safety measures.
-The first thing to do, regardless of what project you’re undertaking, is to acquire and wear the right safety equipment including:
+The first thing to do, regardless of what project you’re undertaking, is to acquire and wear the right safety equipment including:- Safety goggles or protective eyewear

 - Gloves